skyscrapers/documentation/kubernetes/aws_secrets_manager.md

         objectAlias: foobar
 ```

 This `SecretProviderClass` will instruct the CSI driver to create and sync the specified `Secret` objects with the contents of the referenced mounted secrets.
 To be able to use the `Secret` you still need to define the `volumes` and `volumeMounts` in the Pod specification.
+It is important that the volume is mounted in at least a container, even if it's not going to be used, otherwise the controller won't sync the `Secret` object.

 ```yaml
 kind: Pod